Most Kiwis Are Underinsured

 Sum insured and rebuild costs

 Higher rebuild costs mean a higher sum insured and a higher premium.
-However, reducing your sum insured to save on premium is a false economy if it leaves you paying the gap out of pocket when you claim.
+But cutting your sum insured to save on premium?
+That is a false economy if it leaves you paying the gap out of pocket when you claim.

 Age and condition of the house